OutSystems/docs-product/src/develop/ui/patterns/web/content/modal.md

 ---
 tags: runtime-traditionalweb;
-summary: Modal is a box with content that interrupts the end-user and demands an action.
+summary: Modal is a box with content that interrupts the end user and demands an action.
 ---

 # Modal

 A box with content that is displayed as an overlay on top of the screen.

-Use the Modal to interrupt the end-user and demand an action.
-It is implemented to direct an end-user’s attention to important information.
-Ideal for when the end-user is requested to enter information critical to continuing the current process.
+Use the Modal to interrupt the end user and demand an action.
+It is implemented to direct an end user’s attention to important information.
+Ideal for when the end user is requested to enter information critical to continuing the current process.

  ![](<images/modal-image-1.png>)